dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 *   Clear column will now ALWAYS be shown to admin and signup sheet manager users on public side for easy clearing of signups (if showing individual signups in a task list)
 *   Added search box to Admin All Sheets page to search for sheets on the sheet title.
 *   Added Visibility and Sheet Type filters to Admin All Sheet list page.
-*   Some code re-organizing and rewriting
+*   Code re-organizing and rewriting
-*   Additional hooks to allow new extensions
+*   Additional hooks to allow new extensions (such as the new Custom Fields extension)
 *   Rename "timepicker" class for admin task time selector to avoid conflicts with other time pickers using the same class name with different timepicker scripts
 *   Updated datepicker jquery plugin to latest version
 *   Korean translation added, courtesy of Jeehyo Chung and Julia Choi